pachyderm/pachyderm/doc/fundamentals/creating_analysis_pipelines.md

 Note, it is best practice to uniquely tag your Docker images with something other than `:latest`.
 This allows you to track which Docker images were used to process which data, and will help you as you update your pipelines.
-You can also utilize the `--push-images` flag on `update-pipeline` to help you tag your images as they are updated.
+You can also utilize the `--build` or `--push-images` flags on `update-pipeline` to help you tag your images as they are updated.
 See the [updating pipelines docs](updating_pipelines.html) for more information.

 ## 3. Creating a Pipeline